apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ravens cut Diontae Johnson to end disastrous post-trade marriage**
+**Chiefs activate Hollywood Brown**

-You can read more about it [here](https://nypost.com/2024/12/20/sports/ravens-cut-diontae-johnson-to-end-disastrous-post-trade-marriage/).
+You can read more about it [here](https://www.nbcsports.com/nfl/profootballtalk/rumor-mill/news/chiefs-activate-hollywood-brown).

 ## Requirements
 - Python 3.8